-Cliff Lede Vineyards was established in 2002 when Canadian born Bordeaux enthusiast, Cliff Lede, acquired a sixty acre estate in the Stags Leap District of Napa Valley.
+Cliff Lede Vineyards was established in 2002 by Canadian born Bordeaux enthusiast, Cliff Lede, following the acquisition of a sixty acre estate in the Stags Leap District of Napa Valley.
 With a focus on producing wines from estate vineyards, Lede tapped David Abreu, considered the best viticulturist in Napa Valley, to replant the vineyards.
 Lede decided to name each vineyard block after some of his favorite rock songs and albums—from “My Generation” to “Dark Side of the Moon,” creating what is known today as the Cliff Lede Vineyards “Rock Blocks.”
 In 2005, a state of the art, 25,000 square foot winery and cave system was etched into a hillside overlooking the estate vineyards.
 Not only did Cliff create a beautiful property, he also assembled an unrivaled team that shares his passion for quality.
 Today, Winemaker Christopher Tynan crafts Cabernet Sauvignon and Sauvignon Blanc, with the flagship, Poetry Cabernet Sauvignon, sourced from the steep eastern hillside portion of the estate.
 In 2015, Cliff Lede Vineyards achieved both Napa Green Land and Napa Green Winery certification.

 In 2005, Cliff opened the luxurious five-room Poetry Inn, the only accommodations in Napa Valley’s Stags Leap District.
 Designed by world-renowned architect Howard Backen, Poetry Inn is perched on the same hillside as the Poetry Vineyard, above the Silverado Trail overlooking the valley floor.
 Beyond its private, gated drive, Poetry Inn is run like a private villa, mixing elegance with subtlety.
 Each room features sweeping valley views, a wood-burning fireplace, a private balcony, and both indoor and outdoor showers.

-A love for creating and building things led Cliff to purchase a small winery in the Anderson Valley in 2009.
+Cliff’s love for creating and building things led to the purchase of a small winery in the Anderson Valley in 2009.